mephistopheles-8/atshtml/README.md

 I need to test the static verification a bit further, and see what the boundaries are on composability.
 Some W3C rules may be missing.

-Note that comments, styles and script tags are not escaped, so be careful with those.
-Attributes and text should be XSS-safe, but the values themselves are not verified.

 Not finished yet:
 - MathML/SVG are not yet implemented
 - Various tests.